Zakar98k/fushigi/content/_index.md

-> 🚀 You've just landed on my corner of the internet!
+> _A site to host all my shenanigans, opinions, and more.
+Enjoy your stay!_

 <div class=fakeMenu>
   <div class="fakeButtons fakeClose"></div>